 Waorani women lead the march to the court.

-On April 11, 2019, hundreds of Waorani people marched through Puyo to the courthouse.
+On April 11, 2019, hundreds of Waorani people marched through the streets of Puyo to the courthouse.
 They wore traditional clothes made of palm leaves.
-Their faces and arms were covered with paint used for battle.
+Their faces and arms were adorned with paint used for battle and special occasions.

 Nenquimo stands with Waorani leaders in the courtroom.

-On April 26, one judge spoke.
-He said that the government had not tried to understand the Waorani and their culture.
-The Waorani had not given consent.
-The verdict: The land was to be protected.
-The Waorani had won!
+On April 26, the judges were ready to announce their decision.
+Nenquimo held her grandmother’s hand tightly.
+The judge spoke.
+The government had not tried to understand the Waorani and their culture.
+One meeting was not enough for the Waorani to give their free consent to the auctioning of their lands.
+The judge gave the verdict: The land was to be protected.
+The Waorani had won.

 Nenquimo remembers that the room was filled with emotion and music.
-Her grandmother began to sing a song.
-It celebrated their origins in the rainforest.
-She also sang of a healthy future for their children.
+Her grandmother began to sing a song celebrating their origins in the rainforest.
+She sang of a healthy future for their children.

-Outside, rain began to pour down.
-For the Waorani, rain has always been a sign of victory.
-Now, other indigenous people could bring lawsuits of their own, if needed.
+Outside, they paraded through the streets.
+Rain began to pour down.
+For the Waorani, rain has always been a sign of nature celebrating a victory.

 Nenquimo and other leaders celebrate their court victory.

+Nenquimo wants to create jobs, so young people will stay on the land.
 She wants to protect and teach the Waorani language.
-But Nenquimo knows young people must also learn the tools of the outside world.
-Then, they can carry on the fight to protect the Waorani lands.
+But she knows young people must also learn the tools of the outside world.
+Then, they can carry on the fight!